anuszka/COVID-19-MZ_GOV_PL/README.md

 I automated downloading these data from Twitter using scripts in Python.

-To read numbers from bitmaps, I used Python packages for image recognition (to filter colors in the background and then to OCR the text).
+To read the numbers from bitmaps, I used Python packages for image recognition (to filter colors in the background and then to OCR the text).

 Data in other columns were entered manually.